home-assistant/home-assistant.io/source/_integrations/garmin_connect.markdown

 {% configuration %}
 email:
-  description: The email address you use for your Garmin Connect instance`.
+  description: The email address you use for your Garmin Connect instance.
   required: true
   type: string
 password:
-  description: The password you use for your Garmin Connect instance`.
+  description: The password you use for your Garmin Connect instance.
   required: true
   type: string
 resources: